 Some of the tasks that can be included in the infusion are: perfectly fitting doors, hatches and windows and all the edging and rebates that these require; landings and edge treatments for the bulkheads, shelves and furniture; male/female joins for the hull components; solids and/or variable laminates and core thicknesses where required.
 All surfaces can be ready for painting or gluing, with the option of including fancy (timber, woven carbon, melamine, etc) finishes.
 Post infusion, the pieces are all glued together using the slots and joins.
 Apart from shaping and glassing the polystyrene bow pieces, there is no sanding, grinding or cutting of cured glass, no bogging or fairing and no wet laminating.

 The approximate material cost for the composite parts of the C50 is $AUS50,000, about what the Visionarry materials cost 15 years ago.
-The build time is about 2,250 hours, near enough half of what it took to build the strip planked boat.
+The build time is impossible to estimate as no 2 builders are the same.
+Suffice to say, it will be near enough half the time it would take using conventional methods.
 The time and weight saved are important, the lack of dust, hard work and wastage make building a much more enjoyable job, and one that requires far less skill.

 Leeward hull length: 15 m / 50′